 In the face of any potential opponent, it is the readiness of our personnel - their ability to pivot and make sound decisions under pressure - that will provide our greatest asymmetrical, warfighting advantage.
 Because highly-skilled warfighters are able to make superior decisions and perform their missions better, training sits at the very core of naval readiness.
-To that end, the Secretary of the Navy Richard V. Spencer called for the Department of the Navy to "become and remain a continual learning organization, because that is how you maintain Warfighting Readiness and excel in the battle."
+To that end, the Department of the Navy is moving to become a true continual learning organization, because that is essential to maintaining Warfighting Readiness and ensuring excellence in the battle.